 Learning how to start a WordPress blog can be both fun and profitable.

-But if you try to start your site without a little guidance, it can be easy to quickly get frustrated and quit.
+But if you try to create a blog without a little guidance, it can be easy to quickly get frustrated and quit.
 We don’t want that!

 - A topic or niche